 This type of interrogation demands a “yes” or “no” answer and is deliberately designed to trap an interviewee and make him/her look like an extremist.

-He often follows up the “wife beating question” by deliberately interrupting the answer before his victim can develop a response which gives context, thus leaving the audience with a misleading impression.
+He often follows up the “wife beating question” by deliberately interrupting the answer before his target can develop a response which gives context, thus leaving the audience with a misleading impression.

 Ware displayed this technique when he asked IERA’s Hamza Tzortzis if a Jew could become the leader of an Islamic state – a question designed to portray Tzortzis as an intolerant extremist from the get-go and to prevent any understanding of the reasoning behind his answer which could have enlightened the audience (which is surely the role of a journalist).